ejbolts/R6-CodeTest/README.md

 A scheduled task is defined in `app/Console/console.php` to run the `forecast` command daily at 7:00 AM and append the output to `storage/logs/daily-forecast.log`.
 On a production server, this would be enabled by adding the following single Cron entry:

 ```cron
 * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1
 ```

+**Side note** i plan on containerising the Laravel backend and run on my current ec2 with subdomain url that i would add to readme soon, so that is why there is a docker file.